Multimodal Neural Operators for Real-Time Biomechanical Modelling of Traumatic Brain Injury: Results

 In the following subsections, we present results for each neural operator individually.
 Within each subsection, we discuss the performance of the vanilla operator and its variants in detail, highlighting comparative accuracy, error metrics, and architectural differences.
-A full comparison of each model's predictions and errors is visualized in Fig.~\ref{fig:comparison}.
+A full comparison of each model's predictions and errors is presented in Table~\ref{tab:direction_comparison}.